victoralvesf/monster-killer/README.md

 # Monster Killer

-Remake for the project 'Matador de Monstro' from the course 'Curso Vue JS 2 - O Guia Completo (incl.
+Remake of the project 'Matador de Monstro' from the course 'Curso Vue JS 2 - O Guia Completo (incl.
 Vue Router & Vuex)' by https://github.com/cod3rcursos

 **If you are using NPM just change yarn for npm**